 If you wish to volunteer overseas you can contact the following organisations (Please note: This is not an endorsement of these organisations – merely a collation of information).

-Volunteering for International Development from Australia (VIDA) places skilled Australian volunteers in developing countries in the Asia Pacific region.
-VIDA volunteers work with local staff to reduce poverty and achieve sustainable development in the communities in which they work through skills exchange, institutional strengthening and capacity building.
+Volunteering for International Development from Australia (VIDA) places skilled Australian volunteers in countries in the Asia Pacific region.
+VIDA volunteers work with local staff to reduce poverty and achieve sustainable development through skills exchange, institutional strengthening and capacity building.

-Global Vision International (GVI) was formed in 1998 to provide support and services to international charities, non profits and governmental agencies.
-Through their international network GVI supports many of the most critical conservation and humanitarian projects around the globe.
-Make a difference to some of the world’s most critical conservation and community projects with Global Vision International.
-You can join challenging expeditions as diverse as marine conservation, community development, high altitude exploration and wildlife conservation.
-Or volunteer with GVI’s partner organisations in over 15 countries – work with indigenous communities, protect turtles, teach, help with animal rehabilitation, plus many more options.
+Global Vision provides support and services to international charities, non-profits and governmental agencies.
+Join expeditions as diverse as marine conservation, community development, high altitude exploration and wildlife conservation.
+You can also volunteer with GVI’s partner organisations.
 Field work placements, internships and jobs in the field are also available.

 IVP is the Australian group of Service Civil International (SCI), a worldwide non-government organisation promoting peace and justice through voluntary work.
-IVP organises volunteering projects in Australia around worthwhile community needs and causes.
-IVP also provides a gateway for Australians to participate in over 500 diverse work-camps all across the world.
+They organise volunteering projects in Australia around worthwhile community needs and causes.
+IVP also provides a gateway for Australians to participate in work-camps all across the world.

-Since 1961, Palms Australia has been recruiting, preparing, sending and supporting volunteers to meet the needs of requesting communities.
-Palms Australia is independent of government funding and is therefore able to prioritise building the relationships with its partner communities, which are necessary for achieving sustainable development.
-Palms volunteers spend two years in placement working alongside local staff in Asia, the Pacific and Africa, sharing their skills and building lasting relationships.
+Palms Australia recruits, prepares, sends and supports volunteers to meet the needs of requesting communities.
+This organisation is independent of government funding.
+Volunteers spend two years in placement working alongside local staff in Asia, the Pacific and Africa, sharing their skills and building lasting relationships.

 Projects Abroad organises voluntary work placements overseas in the developing world.
-The placements are based in community projects and include working with disadvantaged children, outreach programmes, teaching English and working on conservation and sustainability projects.
-This work is carried out across Asia, Africa, South America and in parts of Eastern Europe.
-The placements are flexible from one to twelve months and offer the opportunity to live as a local with a host family while having a constructive role within the community.
-All ages are welcome on the projects; commitment, the ability to rise to a challenge and a sense of humour are the most valuable qualifications.
+The placements are based in community projects.
+They include working with disadvantaged children, outreach programmes, teaching English and working on conservation and sustainability projects.
+The placement time-frames are flexible.
+There is the opportunity to live as a local with a host family while working within the community.
+All ages are welcome.

-Totally Travel is an Australian travel organisation specialising in overseas volunteering experiences in 23 different countries throughout Asia, Africa and Latin America.
-Whether you’re passionate to help at a sanctuary for Orangutan, African Wildlife, Pandas or Elephants, or keen to help teach English to primary aged kids in Cusco, Cambodia or Kathmandu – the programs offer the opportunity to connect with local projects around the world in a safe and supported way, and to have a very special travel experience while doing so.
+This Australian organisation specialising in overseas volunteering experiences in 23 countries.
+Whether you’re passionate to help at a sanctuary for Orangutan, African Wildlife, Pandas or Elephants, or keen to help teach English to primary aged kids in Cusco, Cambodia or Kathmandu – the programs offer the opportunity to connect with local projects around the world.
 Inclusive packages include airport pick up, accommodation and meals.

 World Youth is a not-for-profit, non-religious and non-political volunteer organisation offering people over 18 the opportunity to help alleviate global poverty and travel in a meaningful way.
-It has programs in countries including Kenya, Uganda, Nepal, Cambodia, Laos and Peru!
 You can embark on a project in the areas of primary healthcare, education, sustainable environment and income generation.
 You don’t need any qualifications – just compassion, commitment and dedication.

-Youth Challenge Australia is an Australian-based, non-profit, non-government organisation that actively engages Australian youth in community identified projects.
+Youth Challenge is an Australian-based, non-profit, non-government organisation that actively engages Australian youth in community identified projects.
 Since 1992, YCA has mobilised young volunteers to assist the growth of sustainable and positive development, both internationally and in Indigenous Australia.
-YCA recruits and trains volunteers to support projects in Indigenous Australia, Costa Rica, Guatemala, Mexico, India, and Vanuatu.
-Projects range from 5 to 10 weeks and leave at various times throughout the year.
+Projects range from 5-10 weeks and leave at various times through the year.